raspberrypilearning/cd-beginner-app-inventor-sushi/en/step_1.md

 ## Introduction

-These cards are going to help you learn to build apps for Android phones and tablets by introducing you to App Inventor.You're going to get the chance to:
+These cards are going to help you learn to build apps for Android phones and tablets by introducing you to App Inventor.

+You're going to get the chance to:

  * Build a quiz that keeps score as the player goes through it
  * Use any questions and answers you like, maybe about your favourite band or sport, or a book, movie, or TV show you love.